 Where did routing numbers come from?

-Routing numbers were originally created by the American Bankers Association in 1910 as a way to make check processing easier and more secure, Poole says.
+Routing numbers were originally created by the ABA in 1910 as a way to make check processing easier and more secure, Poole says.

 "They needed a way to uniquely identify the paying bank -- in other words, the bank that was going to be responsible for actually honoring the check -- so this was kind of the first time that an identification number was used," Poole says.
 "This was back when there weren't any computers."

 Routing numbers were created by the American Bankers Association in 1910 as a way to uniquely identify the paying bank.

 The routing number helped a person taking a check be sure they would actually get the money the check promised from the payer's bank.